 Many people, especially other photographers are interested in the equipment I use for my nature and wildlife photography.
 Since 1992 I’ve been using the Canon system and overall have been very happy with it.
 Before that I used Olympus and Nikon.
 Canon offers a complete system of cameras, .lenses, and accessories and support their working professionals very well through Canon Professional Services.
-In my opinion only Canon & Nikon offer the complete systems required by serious nature photographers.
+In my opinion only Canon & Nikon offer the most complete systems required by serious nature photographers.
 Sony is making inroads with some innovative cameras and great lenses.
 Olympus and Pentax have their followers.

 Canon EF 8000mm F5.6L IS: I borrowed this lens for the 2010 Images for Conservation Pro Tour Contest and used it extensively.
 After the month long contest I knew I had to have one and replaced my EF600mm F4 IS with it.
 I saved nearly 3 lbs and gained reach over the 600mm.
 Optically I feel the 800mm was a bit sharper than the 600mm The 800mm had a better IS system and focused faster that the 600mm.
 It was light enough to handhold which I did so with great success during the contest.
 I was able to get tack sharp images down to 1/60th of a second.
 At times I miss the F4 aperture of the 600mm.
 The 800mm is a great lens for birds.
 I also love this lens for bears and wolves in Yellowstone National Park where you’re restricted to how close you can be to the animal.
 I also use the 800mm extensively from my car from my window mount.
 I often use my car as a rolling blind in National Wildlife Refuges.
 Read this blog post here for examples.